joann8512/SusPedal-Gen/docs/.ipynb_checkpoints/index-checkpoint.md

 ### Audio Samples

-We provide short samples of the generation results.
-And a comparison of the same generated clip with/without pedals will also be provided.
+Here are some examples of the generation result!
+For each example, both versions of with/without pedals are provided as a reference for how the pedals are affecting the sounding.

 <table class="VA-example" style="width:100%" cellspacing="0" cellpadding="0">
   <tr>